RCHS Land Acknowledgment

 - We ensure our voice and actions speak to social justice, human rights, and health equity.

 - Each person in their uniqueness can experience a sense of belonging and acceptance in the community.
 To this end, all racist and oppressive behaviour must be challenged directly and respectfully as they arise.

 - Many health disparities are rooted in fundamental social structural inequalities, which are inextricably related to racism and other forms of discrimination in society.

 - Power and privilege are part of the social structures in which we all participate, and we are all at times advantaged or disadvantaged by these power imbalances.

 - Oppression is manifested in racism, sexism, homophobia, heterosexism, transphobia, ageism, ableism, and other forms of social exclusion.

 - Oppression is pervasive, restricting, hierarchical, and dominant.

 - Every person in Ontario has a right to be free from racial discrimination and harassment in the social areas of employment, services, goods, facilities, housing accommodation, contracts and membership in trade and vocational associations.

-RCHS Statement on Equity, Diversity, Inclusion, & Justice
+RCHS Statement on Inclusivity, Diversity, Equity, Anti-Racism & Anti-Oppression (IDEAA)

-RCHS is committed to championing inclusion, diversity, equity, and justice, as well as accessibility in our learning, work, and service environments by:
+RCHS is committed to championing inclusivity, diversity, equity, anti-racism & anti-oppression, as well as accessibility in our learning, work, and service environments by: